Welcome to Borlaug’s Undergraduate Member initiative —a recruitment, engagement, and outreach effort.

 APS Award of DistinctionNormal Borlaug Heritage FoundationWikipedia

 Feed the world.
 Make a difference.
 The world’s population is on track to reach 9 billion by 2030.
 It will take a second Green Revolution to feed that population while preserving the quality of the environment.
 That’s the mission of Borlaug’s Army.
 We are the plant doctors and scientists who will help develop and protect the world’s food supply.
-If you are interested in having a career with the potential to save 1 billion people, we’d like you to join us.
+Are you interested in having a career with the potential to save 1 billion people?
 The name Borlaug’s Army comes from the speech Dr. Borlaug gave upon accepting the Nobel Peace Prize:

 Obviously, I am personally honored beyond all dreams by my election.
 But the obligations imposed by the honor are far greater than the honor itself, both as concerns me personally and also the army of hunger fighters in which I voluntarily enlisted a quarter of a century ago for a lifetime term.
 I am acutely conscious of the fact that I am but one member of that vast army.